Dev4rd/Oppia-Android-Fork-from-Fork/wiki/Dark-Mode.md

 to any particular layout while keeping the code organised and strictly following the decided convention.

-The approach is to split color declarations in 4 different files instead of keeping the colors at one place, promoting separation of concerns and hence improving code maintainability and understandability.
+The approach is to split color declarations in 4 different files instead of keeping the colors at one place, promoting separation of concerns and hence improving code maintainability and understandability..